 As for the capital structure of firms, almost all previous papers proposing an agent based approach assumed a "pecking order" theory (Donaldson, 1961; Myers and Majluf, 1984), according to which, when information is asymmetric, investments are financed first with internal funds, then with debt (if internal funds are not enough), and equity is used as a last resort.
-A different perspective on the firms' financial structure was proposed by the "tradeoff" theory, firstly observed in a paper concerning asset substitution (Jensen and Meckling, 1976), and in a work on underinvestment (Myers, 1977).
-This theory is based on the tradeoff between the costs and benefits of debt and implies that firms select a target debt-equity ratio.
+A different perspective on the firms' financial structure was proposed by the "trade-off" theory, firstly observed in a paper concerning asset substitution (Jensen and Meckling, 1976), and in a work on underinvestment (Myers, 1977).
+This theory is based on the trade-off between the costs and benefits of debt and implies that firms select a target debt-equity ratio.
 The empirical literature found at first contrasting evidence to support these theories.
-Then, a refined version of the trade-off theory was proposed: the "dynamic trade-off theory" (Flannery and Rangan, 2006).
+Then, a refined version of the trade-off theory was proposed: the "dynamic tradeoff theory" (Flannery and Rangan, 2006).
 In this theory firms actively pursue target debt ratios even though market frictions temper the speed of adjustment.
 In other words, firms have long-run leverage targets, but they do not immediately reach them, instead they adjust to them during some periods.
 Dynamic trade-off seems to be able to overcome some puzzles related to the other theories, explaining the stylized facts emerged from the empirical analysis and numerous papers conclude that it dominates alternative hypotheses: Hovakimian et al. (2001), Graham and Harvey (2001), Mehotra et al. (2003), Flannery and Rangan (2006), Frank and Goyal (2008).

 In this paper we implement an agent based model in which firms' capital structure is based on the Dynamic Trade-Off theory.
 According to this theory, we assume that firms have a "target leverage", that is a desired ratio between debt and net worth, and they try to reach it by following an adaptive rule governing credit demand.
-This capital structure is already investigated in the agent based model proposed by Riccetti et al. (2011) that builds upon the previous work by Delli Gatti et al. (2010), which is based on a firms' capital structure given by the Pecking Order theory.
-The Dynamic Trade-Off theory has a relevant role in influencing the leverage cycle, with a strong impact on macroeconomic evolution.
+This capital structure is already investigated in the agent based model proposed by Riccetti et al. (2013) that builds upon the previous work by Delli Gatti et al. (2010), which was based on a firms' capital structure given by the Pecking Order theory.

 The modeling framework in which we analyze the effects of introducing unemployment benefits on financial and macroeconomic conditions is the one proposed in Riccetti et al. (2012) according to which the macroeconomy is a complex system populated by heterogeneous agents (households, firms and banks) which directly interact in different markets (goods, labor, credit, and bank deposits).
 Then, there are two policy makers: the government and the central bank.
-In this context, aggregate regularities emerge from the "bottom up" (Epstein and Axtell, 1996) as statistical properties at the meso and macro levels that derive from the (simple and adaptive) individual behavioral rules and the interaction mechanisms which describe the working of markets (Tesfatsion and Judd, 2006; LeBaron and Tesfatsion, 2008).
+In this context, aggregate regularities emerge from the "bottom up" (Epstein and Axtell, 1996) as statistical properties at the meso and macro levels that derive from the (simple and adaptive) individual behavioural rules and the interaction mechanisms which describe the working of markets (Tesfatsion and Judd, 2006; LeBaron and Tesfatsion, 2008).